 The Comfort and Joy of Pudding Rituals

-The Art of Pudding wants enhance your holiday traditions by adding our festive dessert to your table.
+The Art of Pudding wants to enhance your holiday traditions by adding our festive dessert to your table.

 When time wasn’t so scarce, families would kick off the holiday season by mixing the pudding on “Stir-Up Sunday” – a weekend that coincides closely to American Thanksgiving weekend, about 4 or 5 weeks before Christmas day.

 The tradition calls for every family member to stir the batter in an easterly direction, following the direction that the Three Wise Men walked.
 After stirring you are allowed to make a wish.

 The batter is then left in cold storage, or in more modern times, the fridge, for up to a week before the first steaming.
 The batter is then poured into a pudding basin or mold, and allowed a long luxurious steam to meld flavours and bake slowly.

 Another pudding custom encouraged inserting silver coins into the batter.
 People who discovered the money in their slice of pudding on Christmas Day would be blessed with wealth for the upcoming year.